Sydney Galusha: Juniors

-Womens
+Women

 In 2025, she would join her mother, Kerry Galusha's rink at second to make a run at the 2025 Scotties Tournament of Hearts.
 In the 2025 Northwest Territories Women's Curling Championship, her team would go on to defeat the Betti Delorey rink three games to one and qualify themselves for the 2025 Scotties Tournament of Hearts.
 With this qualification, Galusha becomes the youngest curler on record to compete in the Scotties Tournaments of Hearts At the 2025 Scotties, the team finished the round robin with a 3–5 record, and her mother, Kerry, announced her retirement from competitive curling.

 Personal life

 Galusha is the daughter of 21-time Northwest Territories Women's Curling Champion Kerry Galusha, and the niece of Canadian and World men's curling champion Kevin Koe, who skips a team out of Alberta, as well as Jamie Koe, who skips a team out of the Northwest Territories.

 Galusha also plays basketball, and was on the Northwest Territories women's team at the 2025 Canada Summer Games.

+As of 2026, she was a student at Sir John Franklin High School.